BlueBrain/nexus/docs/src/main/paradox/docs/utilities/nexus-python-cli.md

 View              | Description
 ------------------|---------------
-ElasticSearchView | Exposes data in [ElasticSearch](https://www.elastic.co/products/elasticsearch) a document oriented search engine and provide access to it using the [ElasticSearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html).
+ElasticSearchView | Exposes data in @link:[ElasticSearch](https://www.elastic.co/products/elasticsearch){ open=new } a document oriented search engine and provide access to it using the @link:[ElasticSearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-request-body.html){ open=new }.
-SparqlView        | Exposes data as a [graph](../../knowledge-graph/thinking-in-graph.html) and allows to navigate and explore the data using the [W3C Sparql query language](https://www.w3.org/TR/sparql11-query/).
+SparqlView        | Exposes data as a [graph](../../knowledge-graph/thinking-in-graph.html) and allows to navigate and explore the data using the @link:[W3C SPARQL query language](https://www.w3.org/TR/sparql11-query/){ open=new }.

 @@@ note